usgs/earthquake-detection-formats/format-docs/Associated.md

 * Phase - A string that identifies the seismic phase for this data if associated.
-* Distance - A decimal number containing the distance between the detection's and data's locations if associated.
+* Distance - A decimal number containing the distance in degrees between the detection's and data's locations if associated.
-* Azimuth - A decimal number containing the azimuth between the detection's and data's locations if associated.
+* Azimuth - A decimal number containing the azimuth in degrees between the detection's and data's locations if associated.
-* Residual - A decimal number containing residual of the data if associated.
+* Residual - A decimal number containing residual in seconds of the data if associated.
 * Sigma - A decimal number reflecting the number of standard deviations of the data from the calculated value if associated.